Keshet has again been named as one of America’s top innovative Jewish organizations.

-Slingshot was created by a team of young funders as a guidebook to help funders of all ages diversify their giving portfolios with the most innovative and effective organizations and programs in North America.
-This guide contains information about each organization’s origin, mission, strategy, impact and budget, as well as details about its unique character.
-Now in its eighth edition, Slingshot has proven to be a catalyst for next generation funding and offers a telling snapshot of shifting trends in North America’s Jewish community.
-The book, published annually, is available for free in hard copy and as a download at www.slingshotfund.org.
+The Slingshot Guide, now in its tenth year, was created by a team of young funders as a guidebook to help funders of all ages diversify their giving portfolios to include the most innovative and effective organizations, programs and projects in North America.
+The Guide contains information about each organization’s origin, mission, strategy, impact and budget, as well as details about its unique character.
+The Slingshot Guide has proven to be a catalyst for next generation funding and offers a telling snapshot of shifting trends in North America’s Jewish community – and how nonprofits are meeting new needs and reaching new audiences.
+The book, published annually, is available in hard copy and as a free download at www.slingshotfund.org.

 – – – – – – – – – – – –